liamcervante/terraform-stacks-identity-tokens/azure/README.md

 2. `Application (client) ID` of the registered application created by this terraform setup.
 3. `Subscription ID` of your Azure account.

+**Warning**
+The `Contributor` role assignment is just used as an example.
+This is not recommended for production workloads.

 ## Terraform Stacks

 Once the above setup is complete, we can go ahead and proceed with running Terraform Stack operations.